If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 • The childhood-onset DSM-5 caveat and how it appears in tool results, methodology, and FAQ

-• Severe-band recommendation language (whether it should require clinical evaluation, whether it should also recommend comorbidity screens)
+• High-band recommendation language (whether it should require clinical evaluation, whether it should also recommend comorbidity screens)

 • Sex-difference framing — particularly the Drifter archetype implications for women's adult ADHD presentation